 However, a poorly crafted business cards can kill business opportunities and reflect badly on your company.
 Be sure you reflect on everything before going to print.
 If you need help with a design, we now offer graphic design services for any of our business card printing options.

 Information for your Business Card

-1. Names: The names on your business card should typically be the most prominent features.
+1. Names: The names that’s included on your business card design should typically be the most prominent features.
 This should include the name of the businesses, or organization, the specific individual, along with their job title.
 The size and placement of names should involve careful consideration to gain the maximum effect.
 I.e. should the name of the company be the most prominent or should the focus go to the name of the employee?

 3. Phone Numbers: If a business person has multiple numbers that are used for different purposes, the most direct line should be listed first.
 Also, it is a good idea to have the numbers separated with characters such as hyphens or periods to keep them readable.
 Make sure to be consistent with the style you choose and check the information for accuracy.

-4. Web Presence and Email: Your web presence is a vital component of your business and you want potential customers to have the ability to contact and learn about your company online.
+4. Web Presence and Email: Your web presence is a vital component of your business, and you want potential customers to have the ability to contact and learn about your company online.
 Including the company website is essential for an online business and is also a fine move for a brick-and-mortar company.
 Your own email address is also a necessity for a modern card, while social media links are another way of connecting with your customers and letting them know that you on top of new marketing strategies.

 5. Tagline or Description of Services: A tagline or a concise description of your business can communicate useful information for customers.
 You can also include a small list of products or services.